 Pisanice (from the Croatian word for "colored") are brightly painted eggs, decorated in the different styles of the regions, following an old Slavic custom from pagan times.
 Before paint became common, villagers used natural dyes made from plants and vegetables.
 The most common color for eggs was red because of the abundance of red beets.
 In some areas, soot would be mixed with oak to make a dark brown color, and green plants would be used to make green dye.

 In addition to the eggs being dyed vibrant colors, they are also covered with phrases and artwork.
 The most common phrase put on pisanice is "Sretan Uskrs" or "Happy Easter."
-Other decorations are doves, crosses, flowers and wishes for health and happiness.
+Other decorations are doves, crosses, flowers, and wishes for health and happiness.

-Simply colored and undecorated hard-cooked eggs remain on the dinner table all day for family and guests to enjoy before the main meal is served, and also to be used in a game known as kockanje or tucanje, which is similar to the Greek game known as tsougrisma, in which opponents knock their eggs into each other to see whose egg comes out the winner (meaning unbroken).
+Simply colored and undecorated hard-cooked eggs remain on the dinner table all day for family and guests to enjoy before the main meal is served.
+They are also used in a game known as kockanje or tucanje, which is similar to the Greek game known as tsougrisma, in which opponents knock their eggs into each other to see whose egg comes out the winner (meaning unbroken).

 The more elaborately decorated pisanice are exchanged with friends and family.
 Years ago, it was common for young men to give the girl they admired a pisanica.

 The faithful attend a late night Mass at which the foods in their baskets are blessed and eaten for breakfast on Easter morning.
 Traditional Easter breakfast foods include ham (which is sometimes baked in a bread) or roast lamb, along with raw radishes, spring onions, and horseradish (hren).
 Also, many of the other foods that were forbidden during Lent are part of the Easter table.